tienusss/Option_Calculations/README.md

 The script requires scipy and numpy.

 # Future updates
-In the near future I will upload a Implied Volatility calculator for option with dividend paying underlyings (continous and discrete).
+In the near future I will upload a Implied Volatility calculator for option with dividend paying underlyings (discrete).
 Furthermore also a script to calculate the value of barrier options with the Black-Scholes formulas.